homiedopie/beberlei.de/drafts/oop_business_applications__data__context__interaction.rst

 The use-case ``TransferMoney`` would then be modified to create Roles instead of Data objects from the DAO.
 This can be a bit tricky when you have multiple data objects implementing the same role and you have no way of knowing which underyling data object to pick.
-How this binding of data and roles work is actually something that DCI does not explain to well from my limited understanding of it.
-One approach would be to store all data in a single namespace/collection and use UUIDs to access them.
-Another one would be to leave the binding up to the developer and outside of the scope of use-cases.

-I choose the latter now, because this avoids having to deal with data access inside the use-case.
-Which can make the code much more deterministic when not having to rely on I/O.
+The binding of data objects to roles happens in the use-case.
+The use-case needs a means to retrieve objects with certain roles, which then access underlying data sources.
+To avoid that your use-cases have to know about how to bind roles to data, you could use GUIDs in your application and fetch all objects from one data store.
+Another way would be to implement data access objects for roles, that then know how to retrieve their corresponding data.

 .. code-block:: php